 • Demonstrate respectful and civil behaviors to both peers and professors, whether in person or in phone/email communication, to help facilitate an orderly and non-distracting learning environment.
 Civil behaviors show consideration and respect; they make the other individual(s) feel valued and improve effective communication.
 Avoid rude, disruptive behaviors.
 During class and clinical time, power off cell/smart phones, and electronic devices, and remove headsets.
-Do not bring guests or dependents to class.
+Guests may attend class with permission of the professor.
 Observe SAU dress code.